 Kansas City Chiefs tickets are notoriously hard to get, especially after making the playoffs last year.
 In fact, the team had a streak of 156 consecutive sellouts.
-Demand for Chiefs tickets will pick right up again in 2013 as the team’s loyal fan base embraces the young, hungry squad lead by quarterback Alex Smith, running back Jamaal Charles, and wide receiver Dwayne Bowe.
+Demand for Chiefs tickets will pick right up again during the 2014 NFL Playoffs as the team’s loyal fan base embraces the young, hungry squad led by quarterback Alex Smith, running back Jamaal Charles, and wide receiver Dwayne Bowe.
 View our Arrowhead Stadium seating chart and pick out the Kansas City Chiefs tickets that work best for you!

 Learn more about our 100% Guarantee »

 7/28/15 - The Kansas City Chiefs have officially started their training camp.
 A couple meets will even be open to fans.
 The Chiefs are getting in as much practice as they can before the preseason kicks off in a couple weeks.
 They will not have their first home game until August 21st, however.
 Hopefully getting a late start for their home games will not give them trouble.
 Tickets are still plentiful, with the cheapest starting as low as $3.
 Fans should have a good idea of how well the Chiefs are performing this year by the time they return to Kansas City.
 Even though there are still many tickets, be sure to get yours early to secure your spot in the stands when the Chiefs do finally have their home opener.